When someone is close to making a decision, they are no longer looking for promises.

 Do social proof videos improve website conversion?

 Yes.
-Social proof videos reduce uncertainty and build credibility, which makes visitors more confident in taking the next step, such as making an enquiry or requesting a quote.
+Social proof videos reduce uncertainty and build credibility, which helps visitors feel more confident about making an enquiry or taking the next step.

 How many case study videos should a business have?

 Most businesses get strong results from a small number of well-chosen case studies.
-Start with three to five case study videos featuring your best-fit clients and the work you want more of.
+Three to five case study videos featuring your best-fit clients is often enough to support sales effectively.

 How long should testimonial and case study videos be?

 Testimonial videos often work best between sixty seconds and two minutes.
-Case study videos are usually longer, often two to five minutes, depending on complexity and how much detail is needed.
+Case study videos are usually longer, typically two to five minutes, depending on the level of detail required.

 Ryan Spanger is the founder and managing director of Dream Engine, a Melbourne-based video production company established in 2002.
 With more than two decades of experience, Ryan has helped leading Australian businesses, government departments, and non-profits communicate their message with clarity and impact through video.
 He’s known for his strategic approach, reliable process, and commitment to producing videos that deliver measurable results.